theevo/CategorySwiper/Discovery-tree.md

 - divorce LunchMoney specifics from NetworkInterface (now URLSessionBuilder)
     - inject URLRequest into URLSessionBuilder
-    - move LunchMoney Codable structs to LMNetworkInterface
+    - 👉 move LunchMoney Codable structs to LMNetworkInterface
-        - 👉 create new file for LMNetworkInterface (大きな！)
+        - ✅ create new file for LMNetworkInterface (大きすぎます！)
     - ✅ move LunchMoneyURL from URLSessionBuilder to LMNetworkInterface
     - ✅ rename instances
         - ✅ LMLocalInterface() -> interface